siobhanlgorman/knits-and-pieces/README.md

 - This page features a form for the user to request a quote to custom order a throw or blanket to their size and colour specifications
 - At the top of the page is a carousel of pattern images from which customer can select the design they wish to order in the form
-- Below the carousel is a form for user to input name, email, choice of sizes/material/up to four colour choices and a design.
+- Below the carousel is a form for the user to input the name, email, choice of sizes/material/up to four colour choices and a design.
 Default options are set for size and material and a default of 'mix' for design if the user has no preference.
 Name, email and main colour are required fields for the user to input.
 Further details can also be entered in a message box.
 - A request quote button clearly indicates the purpose of the form and submits the form.

 ![](documentation/screenshots/custom-order-form.png)